 Website: IACCC Leaflet

-SEA-PAC was established through the Memorandum of Understanding (MOU) on Cooperation for Preventing and Combating Corruption, which was initially signed by anti-corruption agencies from Brunei, Indonesia, Malaysia and Singapore on 15 December 2004.
+ASEAN-PAC was established through the Memorandum of Understanding (MOU) on Cooperation for Preventing and Combating Corruption, which was initially signed by anti-corruption agencies from Brunei, Indonesia, Malaysia and Singapore on 15 December 2004.

 United Nations Convention against Corruption (UNCAC)

 UNCAC is an international legal instrument against corruption which is regarded as the universal standard for anti-corruption measures.
 It currently comprises 175 States Parties and its objectives are:

 a.
 To promote and strengthen measures to prevent and combat corruption more efficiently and effectively; b.
 To promote, facilitate and support international cooperation and technical assistance in the prevention of and fight against corruption, including in asset recovery; c.
 To promote integrity, accountability and proper management of public affairs and public property.